Kraven the Hunter: Grim Hunter

-Vladimir Kravinoff was a son of Sergei Kravinoff, the infamous adversary of Spider-Man known as Kraven the Hunter.
+Vladimir Kravinoff is the son of Sergei Kravinoff, the infamous adversary of Spider-Man known as Kraven the Hunter.
 Unlike his illegitimate half-brother Alyosha Kravinoff who was raised in shame in Africa, Vladimir grew up in Russia benefiting from his father's wealth and luxuries.
-However, their father often neglected both sons while he pursued his various international quarries.
-Unaware of his siblings, Vladimir was raised by Sergei's servant Gregor who acted as a surrogate father teaching him Sergei's hunting techniques.
-When Vlad was still a boy, Sergei put his son through a rite of passage, hunting Vladimir while disguised as the fabled "Grim Hunter."
-Impressed by his son's abilities learned under Gregor, Sergei began to train Vlad personally.
+Their father often neglected both sons while he pursued his various international quarries.
+Unaware of his siblings, Vladimir was raised by Sergei's servant Gregor.
 Vladimir Kravinoff took up the name "Grim Hunter" and decided to hunt down Spider-Man and several of his foes.
 He only had one battle with Spider-Man, and his methods were nearly the same as his father's.
-He was briefly involved with the Hobgoblin, even giving his identity of Jason Macendale his father's super-strength formula which reacted to the anomalies in his bloodstream which gave him greater power.
-This is perhaps the reason why Vladimir became more powerful than his father when he took the treatment.
-When he got out of jail, he decided to track Spider-Man down again only to fight the Scarlet Spider instead.
-Kaine (a clone of Spider-Man) arrived and after a confrontation, Vladimir was killed by the insane duplicate.
-On death's door, he staggered to Gregor falling in his arms and died shortly after that.
+After getting out of jail, Vladimir attempts to track down Spider-Man, but is killed by Kaine Parker.

-During "The Gauntlet and Grim Hunt" storyline, Sasha Kravinoff sacrifices Mattie Franklin as part of a revival ritual that resurrects Vladimir as a humanoid lion creature.
-Vladimir being revived as a humanoid lion was the result of Mattie not being a "pure spider".
-Vladimir later assists Ana Kravinoff and Alyosha Kravinoff with capturing Anya Corazon as well as a second attempt to capture Arachne.
-Following Kraven the Hunter's resurrection, Vladimir was shown attempting to attack Arachne and Araña while they are bound.
-Sergei fends off Vladimir rather brutally.
-Sasha mentioned to Sergei that Vladimir's sub-human state was the result of a test resurrection to see if she can revive Sergei.
-After Spider-Man defeated the Kravinoff family, they escaped to the Savage Land where Sergei killed Sasha (because she complained about being hunted to become a true Kravinoff) and euthanizes Vladimir (which Kraven does due "to respect for the dead").
+During "The Gauntlet and Grim Hunt" storyline, Sasha Kravinoff sacrifices Mattie Franklin as part of a revival ritual that resurrects Vladimir as a lion-like creature.
+Vladimir assists Ana Kravinoff and Alyosha Kravinoff with capturing Anya Corazon as well as a second attempt to capture Arachne.
+After Spider-Man defeats the Kravinoff family, they escape to the Savage Land, where Sergei kills Sasha and Vladimir.